 Ruling the charts from the end of February and for most of March was singer-songwriter Peter Sarstedt, younger brother of Richard, better known as Eden Kane, who had a number 1 in 1961 with Well I Ask You.

-Sarstedt was born in Delhi, India in December 1941.
+Sarstedt was born in Delhi, India on 10 December 1941.
 One of his younger brothers, Clive (stage name Robin) also enjoyed chart action in 1976.
 The Sarstedt’s musicality stemmed from their parents, both of whom were classically-trained.
 Following his father’s death in 1954, the family moved to South London.

 And so Peter Sarstedt briefly emigrated to Copenhagen, changed his stage name to Peter Lincoln and began writing folk songs.
 He quickly reverted to his real name, and in 1968 he signed a deal with United Artists.